University of New England Students' Association: Divisions and Reformations

 Prior to 1990, the association was known as the UNE Students' Representative Council and, for a time, as the Armidale Students' Association.
-Following the introduction of voluntary student unionism, UNESA was dissolved at a special general meeting of the members in late March 2006.
-The functions and services previously provided by UNESA were taken over by Services UNE Ltd and split into two different organisations (for undergraduates and post-graduates respectively): Undergrads@UNE and Postgrads@UNE.
+From 1980 to 2006 post-graduate students at the University were represented by the University of New England Postgraduate Association (UNEPA).
+Following the introduction of voluntary student unionism, UNESA was dissolved at a special general meeting of the members in late March 2006, and UNEPA was dissolved shortly after.
+The functions and services previously provided by UNESA and UNEPA were taken over by Services UNE Ltd and split into two different organisations (for undergraduates and post-graduates respectively): Undergrads@UNE and Postgrads@UNE.
 Undergrads@UNE was replaced in 2009 by 'UNEG Ltd' (UNE Guild).
 Postgrads@UNE remained separate under the same name until 2013, when both groups reunited with the re-establishment of the University of New England Students Association.
 In 2018, UNESA was disbanded again following an adverse ruling by Fair Trading NSW.

 Thereafter, the UNELife Student Advisory Committee was established and disbanded and then Student Consultative Committee was established and disbanded.
 In 2023, the UNE Student Council was established.